andras468/PayrocLayer4LoadBalancer/README.md

 * No limits on connections to backends.
 * Only has one load balancing strategy.
 * Only TCP protocol supported.
+* No real-time redirection when backend fails, client needs to reconnect

 # Testing